 If you have any questions please do not hesitate to contact us.

 You will need to make your own arrangements for travel to and from Te Anau.
-If you are traveling from out of Southland, we suggest that you arrange to arrive in Te Anau the night before.
+If you are traveling from out of Southland, we suggest that you arrange to arrive in Te Anau the afternoon before.